Stannieman/HomeCloud/Host/Host OS setup.md

 Write the image to the MicroSD card using [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/).

 ## Installing the OS
+Connect a display is not needed.\
+We can SSH into it using the root account and then run the setup script manualy.

+Login as *root* with password *1234*.

-Enter the root password (see *KeePass*).
+Enter the new *root* password (see *KeePass*).

 Select *Bash* as default shell.

 Choose *mainuser* as username for the "normal" user, enter it's password (see *KeePass*) and clear the real name.

+Do not set the language based on your location.

 You are now still logged in as root, you should log out and switch to the *mainuser* account:\
 `logout`

-Now log in with *mainuser*.
+Now log in with *mainuser*.\
+You can use SSH from now on.

 Remove unused packages:\
-`sudo apt remove fake-hwclock bsdmainutils cracklib-runtime`
+`sudo apt remove -y fake-hwclock bsdmainutils cracklib-runtime`

 Update all existing packages:\
-`sudo apt update && sudo apt upgrade`
+`sudo apt update && sudo apt upgrade -y`

 Add packages:\
-`sudo apt install linux-headers-current-meson64 zfs-dkms zfsutils-linux docker.io docker-compose`
+`sudo apt install -y linux-headers-current-meson64 zfs-dkms zfsutils-linux docker.io docker-compose`µ
+This will take a long time because it has to compile the *ZFS* kernel module from source.

 Remove stale packages:\
-`sudo apt autoremove`
+`sudo apt autoremove -y`

 Remove unused scheduled tasks:\
 `sudo rm /etc/cron.hourly/fake-hwclock` (Saving time to disk.)\